thunze/abitur/englisch/part_1.md

 - **setting:** time, place, conditions
 - **atmosphere** – possible functions: causing emotions, reflecting mindset or emotions of a character, creating a contrast
 - ***narrative perspective:***
-	- ***third-person om narrator:*** possible foreshadowing, narrator knows everything about the characters' feelings and the background of the story
+	- ***third-person omniscient narrator:*** possible foreshadowing, narrator knows everything about the characters' feelings and the background of the story, mainly neutral attitude
+	- ***third-person limited narrator:*** sympathy with the character we are told most about
+	- ***first-person narrator:***
 - ***narrative techniques***
 	- ***point of view:***
 - show use of ***language***